yegor256/rultor/README.md

 [Rultor](https://www.rultor.com) is a DevOps team assistant.
 It helps your programmers and release managers automate routine operations (merge, deploy, and release) with an easy-to-use intuitive chat-bot interface.
-Just say `@rultor hello` in any of your GitHub issue and the conversation will start.
+Just say `@rultor hello` in any of your GitHub issues and the conversation will start.

 Full documentation is at [doc.rultor.com](https://doc.rultor.com)